 Dental Assistant 2: 465 hours

-Satisfactory completion of all OCPs and passing the Final Test (theory, practical and clinical) will award student the Expanded Functions Certificate for the State of Florida.
-Minimum basic-skills grade levels required for awarding a Full Program Completion Certificate are 10th grade in Math, Reading, and Language on the TABE test.
+Satisfactory Completion of all OCPs and passing the Final Test (theory, practical and Clinical) will award student the Expanded Functions Certificate for the State of Florida.
+Minimum basic-skills grade levels required for awarding a Full Program Completion Certificate are 10th grade in Math, Reading, and Language on the TABE® test, or Industry Certification.
 Additional information can be provided by student services.